Skip to Content

 The Litoral Way vs Coastal Route of the Portuguese Camino

-The Portuguese Camino from Porto has two coastal routes; the Coastal Route and the Litoral Way or Senda Litoral.
+The Portuguese Camino from Porto has two routes that go along the sea; the Coastal Route and the Litoral Way (Senda Litoral).
 Both routes are similar and often follow the same trail.
 The main difference is that the Litoral Way sticks to the coast as much as possible while the Coastal Route sometimes turns inland.
 The Coastal Route is 30,5% next to the sea, the Litoral Way is 80%.
 The start and end of the stages are the same but the trajectory the routes follow is often different.
 You can combine both routes and switch between them.

 There is a third route from Porto – the Central Route is 100% inland.